A nonprofit project in the heart of Boulder, Colorado

 Dharma's Garden is situated on a 5-acre parcel of land traversed by Wonderland Creek in northwest Boulder, Colorado.
 Sheep grazed this land in the early 1900s, and it has been largely untouched since then.
 In 2014, Boulder native Tim Francis and his wife, Kerry, settled onto the land and cultivated a half-acre garden with the intention of sharing some of its magic with the surrounding community, as well as the wider world.
 The garden we call Dharma’s Garden—named after a deer who was born where the garden now stands (more on him below).

 Over the last six years, Dharma’s Garden has become a thriving center of social connection within the neighborhood.
-From our sold-out CSA program to our bustling on-site market days, from school field trips to hands-on workshops, from summer camps to seasonal festivals—this land already offers so many ways that locals can connect with the earth and one another through the growing, harvesting, and preparing of food.
+From our bustling on-site market days to weekly volunteer opportunities, from school field trips to hands-on workshops, from summer camps to seasonal festivals—this land already offers so many ways that locals can connect with the earth and one another through the growing, harvesting, and preparing of food.
 But what truly has been kindled here is an inspired way of living— a way in which humanity is wholly engaged in the noble mission of ethical stewardship of the earth.

 We now have the opportunity to purchase this five-acre parcel of very special land, protecting it from encroaching development, and preserving it as a living homestead, for the benefit of future generations.
 We invite our friends and neighbors to participate in realizing this vision.